standard-for-public-code/jekyll-theme/README.md

 ## Licence

-© Foundation for Public Code 2018
+© Standard for Public Code Authors, https://www.standardforpubliccode.org/AUTHORS.html

 The code in this repository is licensed under [EUPL 1.2](LICENSE.md).

-Logos, brands and trademarks of the Foundation for Public Code are licensed differently, check out https://brand.publiccode.net/ for more information.